 Where possible, a concessional deposit of 5% (instead of 10%) will apply for first-home buyers who are purchasing Teilhaus or one-bedroom apartments.
 Whether this is possible depends on the particular project, and will be announced during the project information sessions and published in the resident information package.
 For example, a first-home buyer purchasing a Teilhaus for $280,000 would need a $14,000 deposit.
 As they have already paid their $10,000 commitment fee, they will only need to pay a further $4,000 at the time of signing the contract of sale.

 Note that this concession only applies to the deposit required for signing Nightingale’s contract of sale.
 The lender (bank) of your mortgage may require funds totalling more than 5% of your purchase price in order to issue the loan.
 You should speak with a financial adviser, a broker, or a bank to find out what deposit you require at settlement.

 Resales of existing apartments

 Each year, a small number of existing Nightingale apartments are resold under the resale deed.
 Purchasing these apartments is like purchasing any property, except that the maximum resale price is capped.
-There are advantages to having a 20% deposit, but you may be able to secure a mortgage with less.
-You may wish to speak with a financial adviser, a broker, or a bank to find out what deposit you require.
 The settlement period will depend on what you and the vendor agree, but is typically between 30 and 90 days.

 The stamp duty payable depends on your personal circumstances.
 Please seek advice from your conveyancer or a qualified adviser.